vuminhtue/Clemson_Research_Computing_QA/_episodes/API_with_NEAR.md

 title: "Downloading data with with NEAR using API"
 teaching: 5 min
 exercises: 0
-questions: "How to download data from website using API
+questions: "How to download data from website using API?"
 objectives:

 keypoints:
 - "Postman, Python, API"
 ---

 ## Introduction
 - Sometime, we need to use API to download the data from website when there are so many files and options to download.